waycrate/NextWM/README.md

 ## Aim

-I want to learn how to write wlroots compositors with this project and keep everything commented to a great extent for others to learn from.
+I want to learn how to write wlroots compositors with this project.
-The wlroots ecosystem is hard to initially get into as per my experience and I want to change that via NextWM.

 ## Why multiple implementations of Nextctl?